DigitalProductionExampleLibrary/ALab/docs/src/pages/nasSpecific.md

 ### Register Your Kinds (`pluginInfo.json`)

 To register custom `kinds` in your pipeline, define them in a `pluginInfo.json`.
-This is an excerpt of the one we use at Animal Logic:
+This is an excerpt of the one we use at Netflix Animation Studios:

 ```json
 {